Reduce dropoffs

 Help buyers get a “better sense of home” (a brand promise)

-Before we could get the organization to prioritize our approach over other features, we needed them to fully understand what the proposed solutions were and how they impact users.
-We also wanted our PEMD (Product, Engineering, Marketing, and Design) partners to collaborate on solutions with us.
+Before we could get the organization to prioritize our approach over new features, we needed them to fully understand the value of solving these problems.

-We conducted a 2-week design sprint with the cross-functional team, leveraged existing personas and known pain points, and then riffed on narratives of positive shopping experiences that align with Zillow’s company-wide goals and mission.
+We conducted a 2-week design sprint with a cross-functional team, leveraged existing personas and known pain points, then riffed on narratives of positive shopping experiences that align with Zillow’s company-wide goals and mission.

-We didn’t want to host an ideation session where the team talked about a collection of disjointed features, we wanted the conversation to be about the JTBD of our target personas:
+We didn’t want to host an ideation session where the team talked about a collection of features; we wanted the conversation to be about our target personas.

-We kicked off the ideation session and shared our research and our hypothesis.
+To kick off the ideation session, we shared our research and hypotheses.

 Users find it difficult to find information on Zillow’s home details page